lyra/embedded-form-glue/README.md

-# embedded-form-flue javascript library
+# embedded-form-glue javascript library

-The **embedded-form-flue** helps you to integrate a payment form into your favorite framekwork easily using npm or any similar tools.
+The **embedded-form-glue** helps you to integrate a payment form into your favorite framekwork easily using npm or any similar tools.

 ## Context